-p_t = the estimated cumulative proportion of run through to week t determined from the inriver run timing based on historical catch data from Canyon Island.
-(Both

-Parties must agree prior to adjusting run timing estimates inseason).
+pt = the estimated cumulative proportion of run through to week t determined from the inriver run timing based on historical catch data from Canyon Island.
+(Both Parties must agree prior to adjusting run timing estimates inseason).

 The PST harvest sharing provisions will be applied to the weekly Chinook salmon AC projections to guide the management of the Parties respective commercial fisheries.
 Run timing will be used to apportion the Parties allowable catches each week to provide guideline harvest levels for use in management.
-Test/assessment fisheries will be based on no more than four openings per week and effort will be standardized as best as possible throughout these days.
+Though not likely to occur in 2017 due to the poor Chinook salmon forecast, test/assessment fisheries will be based on no more than four openings per week and effort will be standardized as best as possible throughout these days.

-The 2016 preseason forecast of 29,200 Taku River large Chinook salmon does not provide an AC for any directed Taku River Chinook salmon fisheries.
-The U.S. does not anticipate any directed fisheries in 2016 based on recent trends of Taku River Chinook salmon abundance and trends in Chinook salmon abundance throughout Alaska.
-Depending on the development of the Taku River Chinook salmon return, Chinook salmon conservation measures including restrictions in time, mesh size (6 inch maximum), and area (Taku Inlet, north of Jaw Point closed) may be imposed during the initial weeks of the directed sockeye salmon fishery.
+The 2017 preseason forecast of 13,300 Taku River large Chinook salmon does not provide an AC for any directed Taku River Chinook salmon fisheries.
+The U.S. does not anticipate any directed fisheries in 2017 based on recent trends of Taku River Chinook salmon abundance and trends in Chinook salmon abundance throughout Southeast Alaska.
+Depending on the development of the Taku River Chinook salmon return, Chinook salmon conservation measures including restrictions in time, mesh size (6 inch maximum), and area (upper Taku Inlet, Point Bishop and Point Arden closed) may be imposed during the initial weeks of the directed sockeye salmon fishery.